Bylaws of The Georgia Society of CPAs

 Section 6.
 Duties of the Secretary

-The secretary shall keep full and complete minutes of the meetings of the Society, the Board of Directors, and Leadership Council; conduct correspondence; issue notices; keep a register of members showing names, places of business, whether Fellow, Associate, Student or Honorary members, and dates of admission to membership; and shall perform all other duties usually appertaining to this office.
+The secretary shall keep full and complete minutes of the meetings of the Society, the Board of Directors, and Leadership Council; conduct correspondence; issue notices; keep a register of all members; and shall perform all other duties usually appertaining to this office.

 Section 7.
 Chief Executive Officer (CEO)